CPK Insurance

 • Indiana businesses with 1 or more employees are required to carry workers' compensation, with exemptions for sole proprietors, partners, farmworkers, and household employees.

-• Indiana requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect studio rentals and teaching-space agreements.
+• Most commercial leases in Indiana require proof of general liability coverage, which can affect studio rentals and teaching-space agreements.

 • Indiana commercial auto minimum liability limits are $25,000/$50,000/$25,000 if a business vehicle is used for teaching materials, off-site classes, or supply runs.